Our Services

 Helpful Resources

-Cutting out added sugars and adopting a low-carb diet stabilizes blood sugar, lowers glycation and oxidative stress, and improves nerve blood flow, leading to reduced pain, tingling and numbness in about 30 days.
+Cutting added sugars and following a low-carb diet can stabilize blood sugar, reduce glycation and oxidative stress, and improve nerve blood flow — often easing neuropathy pain, tingling, and numbness within about 30 days.

 Chronic nerve inflammation can lead to pain, tingling and numbness—symptoms often described as neuropathy.
 Research shows that high sugar intake fuels inflammation and damages nerves over time.
 By switching to a low carb diet for neuropathy and cutting out added sugars, many people experience noticeable improvements in just 30 days.